 Addiction.
-It doesn’t discriminate against anyone no matter your age, gender, race or background.
+It doesn’t discriminate against anyone no matter your age, gender, race, or background.
 You can be raised in a home with addicts and not become an addict yourself.
 Equally, you can be a doctor at a respected level and turn to Oxycodone to get through the day.
-Addiction doesn’t discriminate, but you will find that studies show that men seem to be more prone to substance abuse over women.
-Not only are men more likely to abuse most of the illegal drug types than women, to misuse prescription drugs, but they are also more likely to end up in the hospital following an overdose.
+Addiction doesn’t discriminate, but you will find that studies show that men seem to be more prone to substance abuse than women.
+Not only are men more likely to abuse illegal drugs than women, to misuse prescription drugs, but they are also more likely to end up in the hospital following an overdose.

 Drugs are used in different ways, but drugs are also used differently by men than women, and both have different responses to drugs and treatment.
 There is a reason that rehabilitation centers for men exist, and understanding what unique concerns address for men at a drug and alcohol treatment center is important.
 Drug and alcohol rehab for men allows men to get the treatment that they need in a way that’s specific to their addiction and their rehab needs.
 It’s a place in which they can open up and feel safe to do so, without feeling weak.